-DIVISION I PHOTOGRAPHY
+DIVISION 10 PHOTOGRAPHY

 - 1. Photography exhibited must be the result of the current year's work. - 2.
 Each exhibitor will be allowed four entries from project(s) in which enrolled. - 3.
 Photographs are required to be exhibited on studio mount or white poster board. - 4.
 To be eligible for the State Fair all photos must be no larger than 8" x 10" and no smaller than 7" x 9", after trimming.
 They are to be mounted across the narrow (11") dimension of an 11" x 12 1⁄2" sheet of white studio mount, with the top edge of the print 1" below the top of the cardboard and with the sides of the print equal distance from the two sides of the mounts.
 A permanent mount should be made using photographic adhesive mounting.
 Remove white border from enlargement before mounting.
-Photos not going to the State Fair must be at least 4" x 6". - 5.
-No lettering will be permitted on the mount or the pictures.
+Photos not going to the State Fair must be at least 4" x 6".

+- 5. No lettering will be permitted on the mount or the pictures.
 No underlays or borders are to be used.
 The white trim should be removed from the enlargement. - 6.
 Name, address, and county name should be written on the back of each mount. - 7.
 Studio mounts are available at cost from the Extension Office to be paid in full before use. - 8.
 Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, one click filter effects, red eye removal, cropping, dodging and burning should be entered in the standard color or black and white classes. - 9.
-Digital images that have had objects added or removed, multiple filter effects applied or black & white and color combined.
+Digital images that have had objects added or removed, multiple filter effects applied or black & white and color combined. - 10.
+Photos with live subjects on railroad right of way or taken from railroad right of way property will not be displayed and will be disqualified and not judged. - 11.
+Exhibitors are required to participate in consultative judging in person.
+For more information see "General Rules" rule #4.